MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/3-run-codeql-database.md

  When you use queries to analyze a CodeQL database, you receive meaningful results in the context of the source code.
 The results are styled as alerts or paths in SARIF or another interpreted format.

-Here's an example of a CodeQL database command that will analyze the database by running selected queries against it and interpreting the results:
+Here's an example of a CodeQL database command that analyzes the database by running selected queries against it and interpreting the results:

 `codeql database analyze --format=<format>
 ---output=<output> [--threads=<num>] [--ram=<MB>] <options>... -- <database> <query|dir|suite>...`